zzxwill/oss/intl.en-US/Developer Guide/Access and control/Access control.md

     Users managed by your local identity system, such as your app users, your local corporate account, or third-party apps, may also directly access OSS resources called as the federated users.
 Additionally, users can also be the applications you create that have access to your Alibaba Cloud resources.

     Considering the federated users, short-term access permission management is provided to the Alibaba Cloud account \(or RAM users\) through the Security Token Service \(STS\) of Alibaba Cloud.
 You do not need to reveal the long-term key \(such as the logon password and AccessKey\) of your Alibaba Cloud account \(or RAM users\), but must create a short-term access credential for a federated user.
 The access permission and validity of this credential is limited to you.
 You must not care about permission revocation.
 The access credentials automatically becomes invalid when it expires.

     STS-based access credentials include the security token \(SecurityToken\) and the temporary AccessKey \(AccessKeyId and AccessKeySecret\).
 The AccessKey method is same as the method of using the AccessKey of the Alibaba Cloud account or RAM user.
 It is required for each OSS access request to carry a security token.

--   Specific implementation
+-   Configuration

-    For more information on STS, see [Roles](https://www.alibabacloud.com/help/doc-detail/28649.htm) in the RAM User Guide.
-The key is to call [AssumeRole](https://www.alibabacloud.com/help/doc-detail/28763.htm) of the STS interface to obtain valid access credential.
-You can directly use STS SDK to call the access credential.
+    For more information on STS, see [Roles](https://www.alibabacloud.com/help/doc-detail/28649.htm) in the *RAM User Guide*.
+You can call [AssumeRole](https://www.alibabacloud.com/help/doc-detail/28763.htm) of the STS interface or directly use the STS SDK to obtain valid access credentials.

 ## RAM and STS scenario practices {#section_scy_dlv_tdb .section}

-In different scenarios, how the access identity is verified may change.
-The following are two methods described to access identity verification in typical scenarios.
+How the access identity is verified may vary with scenarios.
+This sections describes two methods of identity verification in typical scenarios.

 A mobile app is used as an example.
-Assume that you are a mobile app developer.
+Suppose that you are a mobile app developer.
 You attempt to use the Alibaba Cloud OSS to store end user data for that app.
-Make sure that the data is isolated between app users to prevent an app user from obtaining data of other app users.
+Make sure that the data is isolated between app users.

 -   Mode 1: Using AppServer for data transit and data isolation

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/4347/982_en-US.png)

-    As shown in the preceding figure, you must develop an AppServer.
-Only the AppServer can access ECS.
+    As shown in the preceding figure, you develop an AppServer.
+Only the AppServer can access cloud data.
 The ClientApp can read or write data only through the AppServer.
-The AppServer makes sure the isolated access to different user data.
+The AppServer guarantees the data isolation of different users.

-    In this method, you can use the key provided by your Alibaba Cloud account or RAM account for signature verification.
-In case of any security issues, do not directly use the key of your Alibaba Cloud account \(root account\) to access OSS.
+    In this method, you can use the AccessKey provided by your Alibaba Cloud account or RAM account for signature verification.
+In case of any security issues, do not directly use the AccessKey of your Alibaba Cloud account to access OSS.

 -   Mode 2: Using STS for direct access to OSS

-    The STS solution diagram:
+    The STS solution is shown as follows:

     ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/4347/983_en-US.png)

-    Procedure
+    **Procedure**

     1. Log on as the app user.
 The app user is irrelative to the Alibaba Cloud account but is an end user of the app.
 The AppServer allows the app user to log on.
 For each valid app user, the AppServer must define the minimum access permission.
     2. The AppServer requests a security token \(SecurityToken\) from the STS.
 Before calling STS, the AppServer needs to determine the minimum access permission \(described in policy syntax\) of app users and the expiration time of the authorization.
 Then, the AppServer uses AssumeRole to obtain a security token indicating a role.
 For more information, see Roles in the RAM User Guide.